Publishing and Editorial

 Daniel Loedel, Associate Editor, joined the imprint in 2014.
 He came to publishing after attending Brown University, where he founded The Round Magazine, and some time translating in Argentina.
 Prior to joining Scribner he worked at Atria Books, where he edited Damien Lewis, Genevieve Valentine and Kevin Costner among others.
 His recent and forthcoming titles at Scribner include the New York Times bestsellers Strangers on a Bridge by James Donovan and The Vanishing Velazquez by Laura Cumming, as well as the novels One of the Boys by Daniel Magariel, Virginia Reeves’s Booker longlisted novel Work Like Any Other, and Selection Day by Booker Prize-winning author Aravind Adiga.
 His primary interests are literary and quality commercial fiction, as well as serious, big-ideas nonfiction in the categories of science, politics, cultural history, and deep-dive journalism.

-Sarah Goldberg, Editorial Assistant to Colin Harrison, joined the imprint in 2015 and works with Colin Harrison.
+Sarah Goldberg, Editorial Assistant, joined the imprint in 2015 and works with Colin Harrison.
 She previously worked at Maria B. Campbell Associates and Random House and is a graduate of Dartmouth College.
 Her Scribner titles include West, the first novel by Frank O’Connor Award winner Carys Davies, and Red Light Run, a collection of linked stories by Best New American Voices writer Baird Harper.
 She has also worked on The Dragon Behind the Glass by Emily Voigt, a finalist for the 2016 PEN/E.O.
 Wilson Literary Science Writing Award.
 Sarah is interested in literary fiction, social and cultural studies, stories about the outdoors, and character-driven U.S. and European history.

-Sally Howe, works with Valerie Steiker and Kathy Belden and joined Scribner in the spring of 2016.
+Sally Howe, Editorial Assistant, works with Valerie Steiker and Kathy Belden and joined Scribner in the spring of 2016.
 A graduate of Sarah Lawrence College, her upcoming titles include Amateur by Thomas Page McBee, The Country with the Golden Arm by Lloyd Sederer, and An Elegant Woman by Martha McPhee.
 She’s interested in literary fiction and narrative nonfiction, especially in the realms of gender, mental health, feminism, cultural studies, and politics.

 Emily Greenwald, Editorial Assistant to Rick Horgan and Kara Watson, joined Scribner in 2017 having worked previously at Regan Arts and Forbes Travel Guide.
 She is a recent graduate of Emory University and the Columbia Publishing Course.